CypherPoet/Swifty-Portfolio/README.md

 ## Ownership

-- [Animatable Gradient](https://github.com/CypherPoet/AnimatableGradient): A set of SwiftUI View Modifiers for animating gradients in views and shapes.
+- [SwiftUI Animatable Gradient](https://github.com/CypherPoet/AnimatableGradient): A set of SwiftUI View Modifiers for animating gradients in views and shapes.

 - [Charmed Dark](https://github.com/CypherPoet/charmed-dark-xcode-theme): A charming dark theme for Xcode.

+- [SwiftUI Polygon](https://github.com/CypherPoet/SwiftUIPolygon): An animatable SwiftUI Polygon Shape with support for mesh rendering.

+- [CypherPoetReduxUtils](https://github.com/CypherPoet/CypherPoetReduxUtils): A collection utilities for architecting SwiftUI apps in the Redux/Elm style of Reducers, Actions, Side Effects and Middlewares.

 - [CypherPoetSwiftUIKit](https://github.com/CypherPoet/CypherPoetSwiftUIKit): A collection of some personal utilities that I use for building SwiftUI applications.